wsu-cpts489-fa21/SpeedScore-App/README.md

 #### What went well
   - We delegated tasks to team members effectively
   - We continued with good team communication
-  - Item x
+  - We helped each other with bug fixes

  #### What we'd like to improve
-  - Item 1
-  - Item 2
-  - Item x
+  - This TPM went very well and no improvements are needed

 #### Changes we plan to implement in next milestone period
-  - Item 1
-  - Item 2
-  - Item x
+  - Continue to finish work by deadlines
+  - Continue to communicate and hold meetings
+  - Continue to help each other when we run into blocks

 ## Milestone 2 (Due 12/10)